-There are many types of engineering.
-Most of these schools offer the standard types: mechanical, electrical, chemical, and computer.
-In addition, there are a variety of other types offered at some schools such as civil, systems, environmental, biomedical, and industrial engineering.
+There are many traditional types of engineering, including: mechanical, electrical, chemical, and computer.
+In addition, there are a variety of other types of engineering offered at the schools such as civil, systems, environmental, biomedical, and industrial engineering.
 Each school offers different types of engineering degrees.
 For the most complete and correct lists, please visit the links given in the answer to question #2 to see which engineering programs are offered by each partner school.